 Ah, Portland…it is every bit as weird (their slogan is “keep Portland weird, after all), wacky, and hipster as the show Portlandia portrays it to be, but it is also such a beautiful, vibrant city with a laid back PNW vibe.
 The city is known for coffee, its eccentric yet hip locals, beer, donuts, the greenery, and views of the Willamette River and surrounding mountains.

-Because Portland is only a one hour flight away from San Francisco (aka home), it has become one of my favorite places for a weekend getaway.
+Because Portland is only a one hour flight away from San Francisco (aka my old home, and only two hours from my new home of Orange County/LA), it has become one of my favorite places for a weekend getaway (along with Seattle).
 Basically, I decided to write this post because I am itching to get back ASAP (currently stalking some cheap flights as we speak).

 What does one do when spending 2 days in Portland?
 Here are my picks for all the things you should do, see, and most importantly, eat in a weekend in Portland!

 Disclosure: This post contains affiliate links.
 This means that if you make a purchase or booking, I may receive a small commission at no additional cost to you.